Forest - Kindness and Killing

 I give a warrior’s yell for help.

-My uncle grabs his spear and is halfway to the forest before anyone else gets up.
+My uncle grabs his spear and is halfway to the forest before anyone else moves.

 He finds me quickly.